btd1337/eOS-Sierra-Gtk/README.md

  * Recommended install San Francisco Fonts, available in https://github.com/AppleDesignResources/SanFranciscoFont
  * Recommended install Cairo Dock and the theme Cairo-Dock macOS Sierra Style available in https://github.com/btd1337/Cairo-Dock-macOS-Sierra-Style

 ### Second:
 Clone the repository for folder ~/.themes/

     $ git clone https://github.com/btd1337/eOS-Sierra-Gtk ~/.themes/eOS-Sierra-Gtk

+ Note:
+ 2.0 version works only in GTK 3.22+, avalaible in elementary OS Juno. **Only if you are using elementary OS Loki run the command below!**

+    $ git checkout 1.0

 ### Third:
 Set theme: